 - Cash Value – The amount of income life insurance policies generate or have generated

-Variable life insurance is less common and the most risky investment.
+Variable life insurance is the riskiest investment of the types of permanent life insurance.
 Your premium is invested in options of your choice, and death benefits and cash value depend on the performance of investments made.
 Since those reasons present more of a gamble, if you’re interested in securing death benefits for loved ones, a variable policy may not be the best permanent life insurance choice for you.

 Whole Life Insurance

-Whole life insurance policies have a fixed rate in all three policy components.
-If you prefer a fixed monthly rate, standard expense charges, and a guaranteed rate of return on your investment, whole life is going to be the best permanent life insurance for you.
+If you prefer a fixed monthly rate, standard expense charges, and a guaranteed rate of return on your investment, whole life insurance is going to be the best permanent life insurance policy for you.
 Generally, that’s because the insurer assumes all risk.

 However, even though whole life sounds like a safer route because rates are guaranteed, very little of your premium is invested (reducing the “gambling aspect” which can also mean losing out) and you cannot contribute more.